Exploring the Optimal Size of Grid-forming Energy Storage in an Off-grid Renewable P2H System under Multi-timescale Energy Management: Multi-timescale Energy Management System

 The relationship between hydrogen production and electricity consumption is nonlinear and is influenced by the temperature and pressure of ELs.
-In this section, to ensure real-time computing, the relationship between the electrolytic power $P_{i,t}^\mathrm{EL,RS}$ and hydrogen production $q_{i,t}^\mathrm{H_2}$ is described using a fixed electricity consumption coefficient $k_i^\mathrm{H_2}$ following the typical approach used in the previou work \cite{marocco2020study,marocco2022role,marocco2021optimal,oyewole2024optimal,viole2023renewable}:
+In this section, to ensure real-time performance of the RS, the relationship between the electrolytic power $P_{i,t}^\mathrm{EL,RS}$ and hydrogen production $q_{i,t}^\mathrm{H_2}$ is described using a fixed electricity consumption coefficient $k_i^\mathrm{H_2}$ following the typical approach used in the {previous} work \cite{marocco2020study,marocco2022role,marocco2021optimal,oyewole2024optimal,viole2023renewable}:

 It is important to note that different from the use of a linear model described here, a nonlinear curve of hydrogen production and electricity consumption derived from a commercial AEL produced by \emph{Peric Hydrogen Technologies} is employed to ensure accuracy for BESS size optimization and LCOH evaluation in Section \ref{sec:BatOptim}.